Greeks defy Europe with overwhelming referendum 'No'

-ATHENS Greeks voted overwhelmingly on Sunday to reject terms of a bailout, risking financial ruin in a show of defiance that could splinter Europe.
+ATHENS Greeks voted overwhelmingly "No" on Sunday in a historic bailout referendum, partial results showed, defying warnings from across Europe that rejecting new austerity terms for fresh financial aid would set their country on a path out of the euro.

-With nearly half of the votes counted, official figures showed 61 percent of Greeks rejecting the bailout offer.
-An official interior ministry projection confirmed the figure as close to the expected final tally.
+With nearly a fifth of the votes counted, official figures showed 60.4 percent of Greeks on course to reject a bailout offer from creditors that was the official issue of the ballot.
+The figures showed the Yes vote drew 40.1 percent.
+An official projection of the final result is expected at 1800 GMT.

-The astonishingly strong victory by the 'No' camp overturned opinion polls that had predicted an outcome too close to call.
-It leaves Greece in uncharted waters: risking financial and political isolation within the euro zone and a banking collapse if creditors refuse further aid.

-But for millions of Greeks the outcome was an angry message to creditors that Greece can longer accept repeated rounds of austerity that, in five years, had left one in four without a job.
-Prime Minister Alexis Tsipras has denounced the price paid for aid as "blackmail" and a national "humiliation".

 Officials from the Greek government, which had argued that a 'No' vote would strengthen its hand to secure a better deal from international creditors after months of wrangling, immediately said they would try to restart talks with European partners.

-The result also delivers a hammer blow to the European Union's grand single currency project.
-Intended to be permanent and unbreakable when it was created 15 years ago, the euro zone could now be on the point of losing its first member with the risk of further unraveling to come.
+If confirmed, the result would also deliver a hammer blow to the European Union's grand single currency project.
+Intended to be permanent and unbreakable when it was created 15 years ago, the euro zone could now be on the point of losing its first member with the risk of further unravelling to come.

 "I believe such a result can be used as a strong negotiating tool so that Europeans can understand that we are not a colony," said Nefeli Dimou, a 23-year-old student in Athens.